uos/minot/docs/docs/installation.md

 sudo cp ./rat/rat.h /usr/local/include/rat/
 ~~~

-Then you can use them in your C/C++ code.
+Then you can use the library in your C/C++ code.
 ~~~C
 #include <rat/rat.h>
 ~~~